Wakanda Forever: A Wakandan Styled Shoot

-So, last weekend, the Jade & Joy Events team saw the Marvel movie Black Panther, and we just knew.
+So, last weekend, we saw the Marvel movie Black Panther, and we just knew.
 What did we know?
-Well, we knew that wasn’t going to be the last time we’d see that movie, but we also knew that we’d have to do a styled shoot inspired by it.
+We knew that wasn’t going to be the last time we’d see that movie, but we also knew that we had to do a styled shoot inspired by it.
 We loved everything about the movie — the story, the characters, the style, the color — and we wanted to translate it into a Wakanda-inspired wedding.

 We wanted to embrace the movie’s brilliant combination of modern and traditional styles, so we had fun combining colors and textures to achieve that effect.
 Without further ado (and without spoilers), here are the photos: